Help: Serial Issues

 Important: Beginning December 31, 2019, the Copyright Office will no longer accept physical copies.
 If you submit a physical copy on or after that date, the Office will refuse to register your claim.

 Uploading Digital Files to the Electronic Registration System

-To register a group of serial issues, you may upload a digital copy of each issue if the following requirements have been met:
+To register a group of serial issues, you must upload a digital copy of each issue that complies with the following requirements:

 - Each issue must be contained in a separate PDF file.

 - When creating the PDF files you must use the file-naming conventions described below.

 - The files must be assembled in an orderly manner, they must be viewable and searchable, they must contain embedded fonts, and they must be free from any access restrictions that prevent the viewing and examination of the issue.

 - The files must be uploaded to the electronic registration system as individual files (not in .zip file).